MKP9/group_git_exercise/README.md

 * Mackenzie is awesome

 ## But...
-* Michael is way more awesomer
+* Michael is way more awesomer - way way more

+## Mackenzie is
+* Difficult but
+* still is ma
+* friend.